 Storytelling is one of the most powerful ways to breathe life into your brand and often called one of the main components of a content marketing approach.
 By giving your products and services an identity by capturing and sharing the stories they really are, you can take your target audience on a journey they yearn to experience.
 In order for consumers to form a personal connection with your brand, company stories must be authentic, creative and inspirational.

 Emotional branding is a progressive marketing strategy that has the potential to drive revenue and increase customer retention.How a person feels about your brand typically determines whether they buy your product.
 A brand is a matter of perception.
 When you tell a story that embodies human challenges, you create an experience that resonates with your customers.

 Fundamentals of storytelling

-It’s also not a one-off exercise but a matter of consistency and adapting to evolving human needs, although sometimes specific actions and initiatives can seem to have that one-off dimension.
+Storytelling is not a one-off exercise but a matter of consistency and adapting to evolving human needs, although sometimes specific actions and initiatives can seem to have that one-off dimension.
 However, everything you do, always fits in that broader narrative: from events and content to campaigns.
-Finally, note that storytelling is also per definition cross-channel and people-centric.
+Finally, note that storytelling is also per definition channel-agnostic and people-centric.

 Identifying stories to tell

 Stories must be personal.
 Think about how your brand was born, what inspired you to create the company and what your personal mission is.
 But most of all think about what the needs of the ‘audience’ were when doing so.

 The story must be compelling and often factual.
 While it is important to tell your own story, client narratives have the largest long-term impact on brands.
 The customer should be the main character, with your company serving as the supporting character that offers tools to help them create successful resolutions.